SimoAntikainen/upright-tech-task/README.md

 # Installation and running the program

-The following code was run on Ubuntu 20.04 with on wsl 2 with docker
+The following code was run on Ubuntu 20.04 with on wsl 2 with docker.

+Logic wise all the relevant stuff is contained in the file path `backend/app/routers/v1/nodes_v1.py` where there existing RESTful endpoint for creating companies, 1-X categories under companies and products under categories.
+There are also 3 endpoints for calculating alignment which are described below.

 Run the project with